AOL: Advertising

 AOL has a global portfolio of media brands and advertising services across mobile, desktop, and TV.
 Services include brand integration and sponsorships through its in-house branded content arm, Partner Studio by AOL, as well as data and programmatic offerings through ad technology stack, ONE by AOL.

 AOL acquired a number of businesses and technologies help to form ONE by AOL.
 These acquisitions included AdapTV in 2013 and Convertro, Precision Demand, and Vidible in 2014.
 ONE by AOL is further broken down into ONE by AOL for Publishers (formerly Vidible, AOL On Network and Be On for Publishers) and ONE by AOL for Advertisers, each of which have several sub-platforms.

 On September 10, 2018, AOL's parent company Oath consolidated BrightRoll, One by AOL and Yahoo Gemini to 'simplify' adtech service by launching a single advertising proposition dubbed Oath Ad Platforms, now Yahoo!
 Ad Tech.

 Membership

 AOL offers a range of integrated products and properties including communication tools, mobile apps and services and subscription packages.

+In 2017, before the discontinuation of AIM, "billions of messages" were sent "daily" on it and AOL's other chat services.